PURPOSE OF TOOL

 The model is generic and not industry-specific.
 The key outputs include:

-– Projected full financial statements (Income Statement, Balance Sheet and Cash flow Statement) for any of the 3 scenarios, presented on a quarterly basis across up to 5 years and summarised on an annual basis.
+– Projected full financial statements (Income Statement, Balance Sheet, and Cash flow Statement) presented on a monthly basis across up to 5 years and summarised on an annual basis.

 – Dashboard with: